harsh101010/tradingSample/README.md

 # Notes from implementor

-Trading strategy with BUY order strategy implemented.
+This program implements only BUY order strategy.
 The TradingStrategy contains a Map collection which stores all BUY or SELL orders at specific price levels and quantity.
-In the current test, I have added a BUY order for 100 IBM stocks for price less than 55
+I only added three tests just for the BUY order price events.
+It is not exhaustively unit tested.

 # Developer Programming Exercise